Stageddat/lucy_ai/README.md

 - [ ] Allow Lucy to search for information on the internet
 - [ ] Allow Lucy to understand images/gifs
 - [ ] Allow Lucy to see Discord activity presence
+- [ ] Allow Lucy to see users profiles
 - [ ] Allow Lucy to DM chat
 - [ ] Allow Lucy to generate image?? (unconfirmed idea)
 - [ ] Allow Lucy to understand voice audio??  (unconfirmed idea)